szpotona/cloudify-migration/README.md

 - `migrate_metrics.sh`

 The mandatory parameters are the same as for the `migrate.sh` script.
-No optional flags are specified for this script or the time being.
+No optional flags are specified for this script for the time being.

 ###Tips:###